zooniverse/ci-cd/README.md

 ### Run something in a Kubernetes pod, like a Rails rake task or a migration

 These require a corresponding Kubernetes template in the app's `/kubernetes` folder.
 This will instantiate a new Job pod with the same image as the current deployment.
-It will run the specified action (task or migration) and log the results in the runner's console.
+It will run the specified action and log the results in the runner's console.
 Use the Slack notification workflow above to report its status to chat.
-Azure credentials are required for managing these AKS deployments.
+Azure credentials are required for these, as they manage these AKS deployments.
+In the case of a deploy, you can ensure a migration finishes successfully by including `needs: migration_step_name`.

 DB Migration:
 ```yaml